-Because of safety first all industrial personnel must be trained enough about safety aspects of man, machines, and material & other infrastructure facilities for avoiding minor or major accidents.
+Because of safety first rule, all industrial personals must be trained enough about safety aspects of man, machines, and material & other infrastructure facilities for avoiding minor or major accidents.
 Safety is the first requirement and every industrial employee must learn safety measures even before he starts working on a machine or equipment.

 Objectives of Industrial Safety